Setting up Remove Branding for Tickets

 If you have multiple properties, check to make sure you're currently viewing the correct one by hovering over the hamburger icon at the top of the Dashboard.

-Next, head to Administration ⮕ Add-Ons ⮕click Remove Branding.
+Next, make your way to ⚙️Administration ⮕ Add-ons ⮕ Remove Branding.

-Once you've purchased the Remove Branding add-on, you can customize the following features by selecting settings in the Add-on.
+Once you've purchased the Remove Branding add-on, you can customize the following features in the settings.

 Note: The Remove Branding add-on is charged per property.